Ellicottville Coffee Company, Coffee Ellicottville NY

 Ellicottville Coffee Company - Ellicottville, NY

-Their Chirinos, that I had that day, was absolutely outstanding and I ordered an bag within days of returning home.
-They also happen to be the sponsor of Rock Autism, a music festival later this summer that supports autism.
+The cup that I had that day from Ellicottville Coffee Company, was absolutely outstanding.
+I ordered a bag within days of returning home.
+Ellicottville Coffee Company also happen to be the sponsor of Rock Autism, a music festival later this summer that supports autism.
 Proceeds from each specific Rock Autism bag of coffee goes directly to help their efforts.

 Johnson Estate Winery - Westfield, NY